The Agile System Development Lifecycle (SDLC)

-Ensuring quality.
-Agilists are firm believers in following guidance such as coding conventions and modeling style guidelines.
+- Ensuring quality.
+Disciplined agilists are firm believers in following guidance such as coding conventions and modeling style guidelines.
 Furthermore, we refactor our application code and/or our database schema as required to ensure that we have the best design possible.

-Regularly delivering working software.
-At the end of each development cycle/iteration you should have a partial, working system to show people.
-Better yet, you should be able to deploy this software into a pre-production testing/QA sandbox for system integration testing.
+- Regularly delivering working solutions.
+At the end of each development cycle/sprint you should have a partial, working solution to show people.
+Better yet, you should be able to deploy this solution into a pre-production testing/QA sandbox for system integration testing.
 The sooner, and more often, you can do such testing the better.
 See Agile Testing and Quality Strategies: Discipline Over Rhetoric for more thoughts.

 As you can see in Figure 11, on average agile teams take 4.6 weeks to transition their system into production according to the November 2010 Agile State of the Art Survey.
 As you can see in the figure there is a wide range of time taken.
 I believe this variance ranges based on the complexity of the solution, the amount of deployment automation (teams that have adopted a continuous deployment strategy automate many of the technical aspects of transition), the comprehensiveness of the agile testing effort during construction, the need for manual efforts such as training and educating end users (or support or operations staff), and the organizational complexity of your environment.